1. Who can use counseling services?

 3. Where is counseling services located and what are the office hours?

-Our offices are located on the 1st floor of the Health Sciences Center (Warner Hall) in rooms 117-119.
-Check in at room 119.
+Our offices are located 174 University Avenue, Carstensen Hall, 2nd Floor.
 Counseling services shares a reception area with Student Health Services.
 The offices are open 8:30-4:30 M-F while school is in session.
 (See main page.)

 4. How much does this service cost?